Happy new year, dear readers. I’ll be kicking off this new year with a new feature that likely everyone has been expecting, Prospect Rankings!

-At the end of it, I’ll wrap things up with a Top 15 ranking of the Giants system.
-Why 15?
-Because beyond that, the differences are minuscule, and the likelihood of Major League impact is very low.
-If that changes, they’ll probably make the Top 15 in a future year.
+At the end of it, I’ll wrap things up with a Top 30 ranking of the Giants system.
+Why 30?
+Because that seems to be a magic number for prospects.
+Blame Baseball America.

 This is my first year doing these for the site, so maybe it’ll stay this way for 2022, maybe not.
 But until then, you can keep coming back to this post to get links to each positional ranking as they go up.

 And please, feel free to use the comments to tell me how wrong I am!
 Unless you’re correcting me from 2025, that’s cheating.